entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  52. Position of the skull roof and thoracic armour articulation: not close to posterolateral corner of the skull roof (0); close to posterolateral corner of the skull roof (1).
 > Zhu Y *et al*.
 (2016), Character 108; Xue *et al*. (submitted), Character 52.
 >
-> - **check its relationship with Character 35** This character can be incorporated into character 35.
+> - This character is contingent on the state 1 of Character 35.

 > - The coding of the new Xitun actinolepid is ?.